Effective Masses and Spring-Rates and a Lever-Ratio or Gear-Ratio

 Modeling a Rotating Link

-Refer Mass and Stiffness to an Point or Axis
+Refer Mass and Stiffness to a Point or Axis

-To reduce a multi degree-of-freedom model to a single degree-of-freedom model, we must refer the mass moment-of-inertia and torsional-rigidity, or mass and linear stiffness, of each Part in a kinematic-chain to a single mass and stiffness at the Follower.
-In this way, you
+To reduce a multi degree-of-freedom model to a single degree-of-freedom model, we must refer the mass moment-of-inertia and torsional-rigidity, or mass and linear-stiffness, of each Part in a kinematic-chain to a single mass and stiffness at the Follower.

 You must transform the values in such as a way that the dynamic properties of the one degree-of-freedom model are equivalent to the original many degrees-of-freedom model.